electricimp/imp-central-impt/DevelopmentGuide.md

 Press <Ctrl-C> to exit.
 ```

-11. Use the fixture to configure test DUTs.
-They will connect, and download and run the test application which will test and bless them.
+11. Use the fixture to configure some DUTs.
+They will connect, and download and run their assigned DUT firmware which will test and bless them.

 12. Stop the logging by pressing *Ctrl-C*.

-13. If needed, update your factory fixture firmware code, and create and run a new build by using the command listed in Step 10.
+13. If needed, update your fixture firmware, and create and run a new build by using the command listed in Step 10.

-14. When you are satisfied with your factory fixture firmware, mark the latest build by a tag, eg. “MyFactoryRC1”, and set its *flagged* attribute to `true` (this protects it from accidental deletion).
+14. When you are satisfied with your fixture firmware, mark the latest build by a tag, eg. “MyFactoryRC1”, and set its *flagged* attribute to `true` (this protects it from accidental deletion).

 ```
 > impt build update --descr "My Factory Firmware Release Candidate 1" --tag MyFactoryRC1 --flagged